ThymeKeeper/frost/README.md

 - This has only been tested in Windows Terminal, though there is some untested Ubuntu support built in.

 ### Current punchlist:
-- Remove console print statements that litter the TUI during DB refresh
+- Remove console print statements that litter the TUI during DB refresh and on snowflake connection
-- Add autocomplete feature
+- Add context awareness to autocomplete feature
 - Add more buffer motions